fnkcgxgkgcfu/screen/README.md

 # screen
-A website to see black and white frames
+Website that shows black and white frames at 60hz

 https://fnkcgxgkgcfu.github.io/screen/